Disease/Disorder

 Patho-anatomy/physiology

-OSA is known to be related to obesity.
-The underlying contribution of the central nervous system in OSA is not clear; although, there is speculation that dysregulation of the autonomic nervous system is a factor.
-Functional neuroimaging studies of cognitive and neuropsychological impairments in patients with OSA have found the ascending reticular activating system, prefrontal cortices, anterior cingulate, hippocampus, and parietal cortices to be most frequently involved.12 Sleep-wake disorders following stroke have been associated with bilateral paramedian thalamic, mesencephalic, and brainstem infarcts, as well as large hemispheric strokes.5
+It is difficult to distinguish the patho-anatomy of the sleep disorder from the CNS pathology.
+For example, OSA is typically considered an anatomic issue and strongly related to obesity.
+Evidence, however, has demonstrated an underlying contribution of the central nervous system that may contribute to the high rate of OSA in individuals with CNS pathology.23 Functional neuroimaging studies of cognitive and neuropsychological impairments in patients with OSA have found the ascending reticular activating system, prefrontal cortices, anterior cingulate, hippocampus, and parietal cortices to be most frequently involved.12 Sleep-wake disorders following stroke have been associated with bilateral paramedian thalamic, mesencephalic, and brainstem infarcts, as well as large hemispheric strokes.5 Given the complexity of the issue, this text will highlight a few well known examples.

-In SCI, changes in breathing during sleep are associated with change in abdominal girth but not neck circumference.10
+In SCI, weight gait and changes in breathing during sleep are somewhat correlated.
+There is a strong correlation for SDB with change in abdominal girth but not neck circumference.10

-RBD has been associated with pathology of the dorsal mesopontine tegmentum.
+RBD has been associated with pathology of the dorsal mesopontine tegmentum as has Parkinson Disease.
 There is a decrease in presynaptic dopamine transporters in the striatum in this population.
-These findings support the theory that RBD may be part of a continuum of neurodegenerative diseases, such as Parkinson’s disease and Lewy body dementia.11
+These findings support the theory that RBD may be part of a continuum of neurodegenerative diseases, such as Parkinson’s disease and Lewy body dementia.11 Further studies are needed to know if this is the same pathology present in those with RBD but without Parkinson Disease.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)